WatForm/aldb/README.md

 Command | Description
 -- | --
-alt | Select an alternate execution path break | Control the set of constraints used current | Display the current state
+alias | Control the set of aliases used alt | Select an alternate execution path break | Control the set of constraints used current | Display the current state